Alphabetical Plant Listing

 • Promptly remove root suckers if the colonial spread is undesired

 • Performs best in full sun to part shade, in organically rich, medium to wet soils.
-Red Osier Dogwood is shade tolerant but generally grows best at intermediate to high light levels.
-It is not fussy about soils provided they are kept evenly moist and well-drained.
-This plant is more vulnerable to diseases in hot summer climates (south of Zone 7)
+It is not fussy about soils, provided they are kept evenly moist and well-drained.

-• Propagated primarily by rooted stem cuttings
+• Propagated primarily by rooted stem cuttings.
+Promptly remove root suckers if the colonial spread is undesired.

-• Cornus sericea is a species of dogwood native to much of North America (excluding the lower midwest and deep South).
+• Cornus sericea is a species of dogwood native to much of North America (excluding the lower Midwest and deep South).
 It is widely grown as an ornamental plant, whose available cultivars have been selected for their winter glowing colors.

 Requirements